voxel51/fiftyone-teams-app-deploy/helm/docs/upgrading.md

     FIFTYONE_DATABASE_ADMIN=true fiftyone migrate --all
     ```

-1. Validate that all datasets are now at version 0.25.1
+1. To ensure that all datasets are now at version 0.25.1, run

     ```shell
     fiftyone migrate --info